hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 how to check if path `a/b/c` is exists?

-[10:53:37](#1660042417105HuByk:gitter.im) <hiiamboris (NOT THIS ONE)>: you have a talent for finding weak points of Redbol design í ½í¸‰
+[10:53:37](#1660042417105HuByk:gitter.im) <hiiamboris (NOT THIS ONE)>: you have a talent for finding weak points of Redbol design ğŸ˜‰

 [10:54:46](#1660042486106rmwuf:gitter.im) <hiiamboris (NOT THIS ONE)>: for this concrete example, try `get/any` if it doesn't error out, then `find` on `a/b` block for `c` item